Our partners

 Partner country governments

+Country partnerships are at the heart of our approach.
 Most of our investment supports development in individual partner countries.
-Country partnerships are at the heart of our aid approach.
-We talk with these countries to understand their priorities, identify where New Zealand can add most value, agree on the results we want to achieve and how these will be delivered.
+We work closely with countries to understand priorities, identify where New Zealand can add most value, agree on the results we want to achieve and how these will be delivered.

 International organisations